 In spite of these mistakes (maybe even because of them) we have built a successful company with happy customers.
-A lot our learning involves avoiding four pitfalls in selecting and implementing a EMS Sustainability software solution.
+A lot of our learning involves avoiding four pitfalls in selecting and implementing an EMS Sustainability software solution.
 Some of the pitfalls are obvious and others maybe not so much.
 Here is what I think really works:

 KISS but don’t make up!